 - Is the implement properly adjusted for depth, speed, harrowing or packing pressure, etc. to produce a uniformly smooth, firm seedbed for precise shallow seed placement?

-Considerable experience is needed to select the most suitable implement, to properly adjust it for the correct uniform depth, and to begin tilling at the right soil moisture content in order to achieve a granular seedbed rather than a powdery or lumpy one.
+Considerable experience is needed to select the most suitable implement, to properly adjust it for the optimal seed depth placement, and to begin tilling at the right soil moisture content (concentration) in order to achieve a granular seedbed rather than a powdery or lumpy one.
 Sandy soils are easily worked into a fine seedbed with minimal tillage.
 However, the workability of sandy soils leaves little margin for error.
 Overworked sandy soils quickly become very fine structured and susceptible to water and wind erosion.

-In contrast, clay-textured (heavy) soils should not be tilled under wet conditions because large lumps or clods develop which prevent good seed-to-soil contact.
-Subsequent tillage to break up the lumps can pulverize the remaining soil and thus make the soil prone to crusting.
+In contrast, clay-textured (heavy) soils should not be tilled under wet conditions because large lumps or clods can develop, which prevent adequate seed-to-soil contact.
+Subsequent tillage to break up these lumps can pulverize the remaining soil and make the soil prone to crusting.
 Crusting of low organic matter clay soils (ex.
 Grey Wooded soil zone) is a major challenge for canola germination and establishment.
-If tilling clay soils, they should be tilled at slightly drier moisture content than field capacity.
+If tilling clay soils, they should be tilled at a slightly drier moisture content (concentration) than field capacity.
 At this stage, the moist clay can be squeezed by hand into a pliable ball but no free water appears on the soil or hand.

 Medium textured (loam) soils are more forgiving than clay or sandy soils and are best worked when moist.
 Loam soils worked wet can still create clods, while excessive tillage can reduce them to a very fine structure that can crust or be vulnerable to erosion.

 Ensure that any spring tillage prior to seeding is kept to a shallow depth of two and half to five centimetres (one to two inches) since soils tend to quickly dry out to the depth of tillage.
-Canola differs from cereals in that the small seed size limits the ability to emerge from deep seed placement, so deep seeding to reach moisture can significantly reduce seed survival.
-If the top five to seven and a half centimetres (two to three inches) of soil have dried out, increasing seeding depth to access this moisture can’t be done without significant risk of low plant populations.
-However seeding shallow will mean relying on subsequent rains for germination and emergence.
+Canola differs from cereals in that canola’s small seed size slows and reduces emergence from deep seed placement, so placing seed deeper than what is recommended to reach moisture can significantly reduce seed emergence and survival.
+If the top five to seven and a half centimetres (two to three inches) of the soil has dried out, increasing seeding depth to access this moisture cannot be done without increasing the risk of reduced plant populations.
+However, seeding shallow will mean relying on subsequent rains for germination and emergence.

-Excessive tillage from too many tillage passes or cultivating too deeply can create loose, dry seedbeds that are susceptible to erosion.
-If this occurs, firming up the seedbed with harrow/packing operations can be considered, keeping in mind that excessive passes or pressure may further dry out the seedbed and pulverize the surface structure.
-This creates a significant crusting and erosion risk.
+Excessive tillage can create loose, dry seedbeds that are susceptible to erosion.
+If this occurs, firming the seedbed with harrow/packing operations can be considered, keeping in mind that excessive passes or pressure may further dry out the seedbed and pulverize the surface structure, which increases the risk to soil crusting and erosion.